Artificial intelligence industry in China: Late 2010s to early 2020s

-Under the general secretaryship of Xi Jinping, artificial intelligence has been a focus of the CCP's military-civil fusion efforts.
+AI became a major issue of commercial, public, and political focus in China in the latter half of the 2010s.
+Various interpretations of the primary cause for this increased focus exist, with some analyses focusing on the 2016 Go match between Google's AlphaGo and Lee Sedol, others emphasising the U.S. increasing trade restrictions on China's technology industries and the desire to achieve national technological self-sufficiency.

 The State Council of China issued "A Next Generation Artificial Intelligence Development Plan" (State Council Document [2017] No. 35) on 20 July 2017.
 In the document, the CCP Central Committee and the State Council urged governing bodies in China to promote the development of artificial intelligence.
 Specifically, the plan described AI as a strategic technology that has become a "focus of international competition".^{:2} The document urged significant investment in a number of strategic areas related to AI and called for close cooperation between the state and private sectors.
+It set the goal of China becoming the preeminent country for AI research and application by 2030.

-On the occasion of CCP general secretary Xi Jinping's speech at the first plenary meeting of the Central Military-Civil Fusion Development Committee (CMCFDC), scholars from the National Defense University wrote in the PLA Daily that the "transferability of social resources" between economic and military ends is an essential component to being a great power.
+During the general secretaryship of Xi Jinping, artificial intelligence has been a focus of the CCP's military-civil fusion efforts.
+On the occasion of Xi's speech at the first plenary meeting of the Central Military-Civil Fusion Development Committee (CMCFDC), scholars from the National Defense University wrote in the PLA Daily that the "transferability of social resources" between economic and military ends is an essential component to being a great power.
 During the Two Sessions 2017,"artificial intelligence plus" was proposed to be elevated to a strategic level.
 The same year witnessed the emergence of multiple application-level usages in the medical field according to reports.

 In 2018, Xinhua News Agency, in partnership with Tencent's subsidiary Sogou, launched its first artificial intelligence-generated news anchor.

 In 2018, the State Council budgeted $2.1 billion for an AI industrial park in Mentougou district.
 In order to achieve this the State Council stated the need for massive talent acquisition, theoretical and practical developments, as well as public and private investments.
 Some of the stated motivations that the State Council gave for pursuing its AI strategy include the potential of artificial intelligence for industrial transformation, better social governance and maintaining social stability.
 As of the end of 2020, Shanghai's Pudong District had 600 AI companies across foundational, technical, and application layers, with related industries valued at around 91 billion yuan.

 In 2019, the application of artificial intelligence expanded to various fields such as quantum physics, geography, and medical research.
 With the emergence of large language models (LLMs), at the beginning of 2020, Chinese researchers began developing their own LLMs.
 One such example is the multimodal large model called 'Zidongtaichu.'

 The Beijing Academy of Artificial Intelligence launched China's first large scale pre-trained language model in 2022.